Stephanieest/phase-2-project/README.md

 ## Local Development
 If you want to run the project locally, follow these steps:

-Node.js installed on your computer
+1. Node.js installed on your computer
-A basic understanding of React JS
+2. A basic understanding of React JS
-A code editor (VS Code recommended)
+3. A code editor (VS Code recommended)
-Terminal or Command Line
+4. Terminal or Command Line

-Installation Process
+### Installation Process

-Clone this repository:
+1. Clone this repository:

-bash
-Copy code
-git clone git@github.com:yourusername/steph-fc-restaurant-app.git
+git@github.com:dennis-kiboi/blog-app-sdf-ft11.git
-Or download the ZIP file of the code.
+or by downloading a ZIP file of the code.

-Navigate to the project directory:
+1. Navigate to the project directory: cd phase-2-project

-bash
-Copy code
-cd steph-fc-restaurant-app
-Install the required dependencies:
+1. Install the required dependecies: npm install

-bash
-Copy code
-npm install
-Run the development server:
+1. Run the development server: npm start

-bash
-Copy code
-npm start
-Open your browser and visit http://localhost:3000 to view the app locally.
+1. Open your browser and visit http://localhost:3000 to view the app locally.

-Technologies Used
+## Technologies Used

-React JS: For building the UI components and managing state.
+1. React JS: For building the UI components and managing state.
-React Router: For navigation between different pages (Home, Menu, Cart, Favourites).
+1. React Router: For navigation between different pages (Home, Menu, Cart, Favourites).
-CSS3: For styling the components and layout.
+1. CSS: For styling the components and layout.
-JavaScript (ES6): For dynamic functionality and state management.
+1. JavaScript: For dynamic functionality and state management.

-Related Repositories
+## Related Repositories

 Backend API: API for fetching food data (if applicable).
 Deployed API: Live API URL for food data.

-Support and Contact
+## Support and Contact
 For any questions, suggestions, or assistance, feel free to reach out:
 Email: stephnjonjo@gmail.com

-License
+## License
 MIT License

 Copyright © 2024 [Your Name]